aeberdinelli/node-api/README.md

 			<td>
 				<em>null</em>
 			</td>
 			<td>This sets the logs output to the console.
-I recommend you use this value: `API*`.
+I recommend you use this value: <code>API*</code>.
 That will enable all logs for the API and its sublevels</td>
 		</tr>
 		<tr>
 			<td>